abhi-particle41/PencilKit-ColorPaltte-Blog/pencilkit_image_markup.md

 }
 ```

-From saveImage(drawing:) method you will get a Markedup Image and you can save it or share it as per your requirement.
+From saveImage(drawing:) method we will get a Markedup Image that we can save in the device or share it as per our requirement.